-- In the Refine window you will see a similar list of programs and methods as in the Solve window.
+- 1. In the Refine window you will see a similar list of programs and methods as in the Solve window.
 Additionally, the Toolbox, History, Select, Naming and Sorting menus will all still be present.
 The Toolbox...Sorting menus have the same functionality in Refine as they do in Solve.
 The programs listed at the top of the window are different.
 These are the refinement methods.
 This course will only focus on using the XL refinement program and the Least Squares refinement method.
-We do not recommend using the other methods available with Olex2 for the assignments in this class (specifically the final exam)!
-Take care as the GUI tends to default back to the olex2.refine and olex2.solve programs. - 2.
-The Refine GUI also shows the Reflection file used, the Maximum Refinement Iterations, the Number of Residual Peaks, and solvent masking options.
+We do not recommend using the other methods available with Olex2 for the assignments in this class (specifically the final exam)! - The Refine GUI also shows the Reflection file used, the Maximum Refinement Iterations, the Number of Residual Peaks, and solvent masking options.